vinceimbat/vinceimbat/content/my sustainability model.md

   - thoughts
   - seedlings
 ---
+Right now, I use the [[day job model]] to sustain my work.
+But I am hoping to transition into a [[patronage model]].
+However, the patronage model is difficult to pull off at this stage.
+So here are [[business ideas adjacent to my interests]].

+***

+Edit the below.

 There are only two ideal sustainability models I can pursue in order to do what I want to do effectively.

 1. I live of support from patrons.